danielsauter/rapid-android-development/chapter-9--working-with-data.md

  </row> <row><col>
 `sketchPath()`
  <col>
- A Processing method returning the file path to the sketch in the file system&—if we run our sketch on the Android device, it returns the path to the app’s location within Android’s file system.
+ A Processing method returning the file path to the sketch in the file system—if we run our sketch on the Android device, it returns the path to the app’s location within Android’s file system.
  </row> <row><col>
 [`KetaiVibrate()`][6]
  <col> <p size="small--> A Ketai class giving access to the built-in device vibration motor
  </row> <row><col>
 [`vibrate()`][7]
  <col>
- A `KetaiVibrate` method to control the built-in device vibration motor&—this can be used without parameters for a simple vibration signal, a duration parameter in milliseconds, or an array of numbers that trigger a pattern of vibrations, `vibrate(long[] pattern, int repeat)`.
+ A `KetaiVibrate` method to control the built-in device vibration motor—this can be used without parameters for a simple vibration signal, a duration parameter in milliseconds, or an array of numbers that trigger a pattern of vibrations, `vibrate(long[] pattern, int repeat)`.

  Since we are writing to the device’s file system in this chapter, let’s take a look at the options we have.